The Worst Person in the World: Production

 The Worst Person in the World is directed by Norwegian director Joachim Trier, who was also responsible for co-writing the screenplay, along with Eskil Vogt.

 The film is a co-production between Norway, France, Denmark, and Sweden.
+It was filmed on location in Oslo, Norway.

+The title of the film comes from a Norwegian figure of speech that's commonly spoken in a self-deprecating way when people think they have made a mistake.

-Release
+Release and reception

-mk2 Films secured a sales deal on the film in February 2021.
+mk2 Films acquired worldwide sales rights to the film in February 2021.

 The film had its world premiere in competition for the Palme d'Or at the 2021 Cannes Film Festival on 7 July.
-A week later, the film's US distribution rights were sold to Neon, while UK, Irish and Indian rights were acquired by Mubi.
+A week later, the film's North American distribution rights were sold to Neon, while UK, Irish and Indian rights were acquired by Mubi.

 The Worst Person in the World had its North American premiere on 11 September as a Gala Presentation at the 2021 Toronto International Film Festival.
 The film was released theatrically in France on 13 October 2021 by Memento Distribution, in Norway on 15 October 2021 by SF Studios, in Sweden on 19 November 2021 by TriArt Film and in Denmark on 16 June 2022 by Camera Film.

 The Worst Person in the World became a part of The Criterion Collection with Blu-ray and DVD releases on 28 June 2022.